-HARO is basically a directory of press queries—live opportunities for experts like yourself to get mentioned and promoted in known publications and media.
+Think of it as a directory of press queries—live opportunities for experts like yourself to get promoted in reputable publications and media.

 What Is HARO?

-As I mentioned, Help A Reporter Out is a platform that helps to connect journalists and writers with credible sources for their articles.
+As I mentioned, Help A Reporter Out is a PR platform that seamlessly bridges the gap between journalists and credible sources.

-Why do they need sources?
-Well, they’re tasked with producing a huge amount of content with technical expertise, key insights and credibility.
-It’s a difficult task.
+Wondering why journalists and writers need sources?
+Well, they’re tasked with producing a huge amount of content with technical accuracy, key insights, and credibility.
+Not a simple task.

 By asking experts to provide written insights for their articles, their job becomes easier.
-Often they will publish submitted quotes within their finished article, or use the ideas mentioned to build upon in the rest of the article.
+Often they will publish submitted quotes within their finished article, or they’ll use the insights to flesh out whatever they’re working on.

-Traditional SEO wisdom includes the belief that backlinks are the most important thing you can do for off-site SEO. dofollow
+Traditional SEO wisdom suggests that building backlinks is the most important thing you can do for off-site SEO.
+This only applies to dofollow

-But as time goes on, and especially with the changes being brought about by AI in both search results and content creation, that SEO wisdom is changing to one where press coverage is becoming far more important.
+But as time progresses, especially with the AI-driven changes in search results and content creation, the focus is slowly shifting and press coverage is becoming significantly more important.

-If you’re an SEO consultant, run your own affiliate website, or have dabbled with buying websites, you’ve probably seen a couple of sites completely lose their organic search rankings over the years.
+If you’re an SEO consultant, an affiliate website owner, or if you’ve dabbled with buying websites, you’ve probably seen a few sites completely lose their organic search rankings over the years.

 The brand often solely exists on Google, 99% of the traffic comes from Google search, and, ironically, Google can’t trust that.

-While the road may be long for a new site, building an actual brand online helps to reduce the volatility that comes with SEO, and position the site for long term growth.
-And HARO is a great platform to get started with building a brand online.
+While starting a new site from scratch is quite an undertaking, building an actual brand online helps to mitigate the volatility that comes with SEO.
+HARO is a great platform for doing exactly that.

-To start using the platform, you’ll need to sign up for an account and get everything set up.
+To start using the platform, you’ll need to sign up for an account and follow the simple onboarding steps.

 Sure, your goal may be to promote your personal website, but when it comes to PR like this, you are the front man (or woman).